CopilotLive/copilotlive-sdk-ios/README.md

          phoneNumber: "", // The user's phone number
          profileImageUrl: "", // URL for the user's profile image
          emailAddress: "", // The user's email address
-         userIdentifier: "" // A unique identifier for the user )
+         userIdentifier: "", // A unique identifier for the user
+         additionalFields: [:] // Additional user information
+      )

       // Define appearance settings for the Copilot UI